vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/20_THE_SACRIFICES_OF_THE_CRAUTA_RITUAL.md

 319

-But we must not decide from this that the origin of the rite was a mere spell it is clearly the tendance of the god in the house, the family fire in a developed form in the Crauta, in a simple form in the domestic ritual.
+But we must not decide from this that the origin of the rite was a mere spell it is clearly the tendance of the god in the house, the family fire in a developed form in the Śrauta, in a simple form in the domestic ritual.

 ## 04. The New-moon and Full-moon Sacrifices